periclesalmeida/docker/README.md

 # docker-compose
-Some docker-compose files for different services
+Some docker-compose, Dockerfile and entrypoint.sh files for different services